 Hi!
-My name is Kathy.
-I’m a geek.
+My name is Kathy, also known as Krysanthe.
+Yes, I’m a geek.

 No, I’m not a computer programmer.
-No, I’m not socially awkward.
+Nope, I’m not socially awkward.
 No, I did not get picked on in high school.
 But I’m still a geek.

 When it comes to defining “geek” I think Simon Pegg said it best, “Being a geek is all about being honest about what you enjoy and not being afraid to demonstrate that affection.
 It means never having to play it cool about how much you like something.
 It’s basically a license to proudly emote on a somewhat childish level rather than behave like a supposed adult.
 Being a geek is extremely liberating.”

 So yes, I’m a geek.
 I love what I love with a huge passion.
 I delve into the world of the things that interest me, and I really don’t care what anyone thinks.
 Of course the things I love are traditionally geeky…STAR WARS, video games, comics.